 Driving from Canada or the United States to Mexico

 Most Americans and Canadian tourists who cross the Mexican border with their vehicles are sure they don’t need additional Mexican car insurance.
-But actually, even driving an own car, trailer, or just motorcycle tourist do need mandatory Mexican auto insurance to cover a traffic incident in Mexico.
+But actually, even driving their own car, trailer, or just motorcycle tourists do need mandatory Mexican auto insurance to cover a traffic incident in Mexico.

 Mexican auto insurance for foreign tourists and travelers

 Since 2014 liability auto insurance became obligatory in Mexico.
 Foreign auto insurance policies are not admitted by the local law and legally, even being a tourist, you must have auto insurance provided by a Mexican insurer, to drive your vehicle on Mexican roadways.

 Does the Canadian or US auto insurance policy have coverage in Mexico?

 Mexican auto insurance provides vehicle insurance for foreign tourists driving in Mexico since foreign insurance policies are not accepted by Mexican authorities in case of a traffic accident or theft.

 According to Mexico’s driving law, the person considered to be liable in a car accident is guilty until proven innocent.

 Also, in case of injuries, the at-fault party is also charged for medical expenses and has to provide financial support for the injured parties and their families until their complete recovery.